madeofpendletonwool/AlarmClock/README.md

  - [x] Add a 'Alarm set for:' display after alarm is set
  - [x] Implement 'Full Screen Mode' to play in better with Raspberry Pi.
 This will ask on first boot if full screen mode is desired.
  - [x] Support for music files other than mp3's (Can now also select flac files)
- - [ ] Show next alarm time while snoozed
+ - [x] Show next alarm time while snoozed (shows amount of time snooze duration is set for)
  - [ ] Custom Pi image that can be deployed using an img file
  - [ ] Easy setup with package management
  - [ ] Check is values are populated (This will prevent crashing)